Tudmotu/gnome-shell-extension-clipboard-indicator/README.rst

 Extension page on e.g.o:  Not yet!

-Support only Gnome Shell >= 40; Not work with 3.38 or lower.
+Support only FOR Gnome Shell >= 40;

+For Gnome Shell 3.38 or lower check Release Tag version 37 or most old.
+(No support for images.)

 Installation
 ----------------